Ciri-Valenguard/Threat-Risk-Calc/README.md

-I apologize for the repeated issue.
-I understand that my primary instruction is to generate files, which prevents me from pasting the content directly into the conversational output.
-However, since the file content is still not showing up for you, I will provide the content of the README.md as a plain text block outside of the file format, so you can copy and paste it immediately for your use.

-Here is the content:

 🛡️ Threat Modeling and Risk Calculator
 This project is a dynamic, interactive tool designed to demonstrate core Governance, Risk, and Compliance (GRC) and Security Operations Center (SOC) analysis skills.
 It calculates the risk posed by any threat scenario using a quantitative framework (Likelihood x Impact) and generates a formal, prose-based risk statement suitable for executive reporting and audit documentation.